An artisan creating lamps

 Capiz

-The shells of these lamps come from the Philippines, to be exact from the eponymous province of Capiz.
-The shells (Placuna placenta) have been used for thousands of years as a glass substitute because of their durability and translucence.
+The shells used for these lamps originate from the Philippines, specifically from the province of Capiz.
+They are made from the shells of the windowpane oyster (Placuna placenta), which have been used for thousands of years as a substitute for glass due to their durability and translucent properties.

 Verner Panton